openstack-archive/senlin/doc/source/getting_started/webhooks.rst

 =======

-A :term:`Webhook` is used to trigger a specific :term:`Action` on a senlin object, for instance the actions that change the size of a specified cluster.
+A :term:`Webhook` is used to trigger a specific :term:`Action` on a senlin object including `Cluster`, `Node` and `Policy`, for instance the actions that change the size of a specified cluster.

 How to use
 ----------

-1. Create a cluster, e.g.
+1. Create a cluster named "``test_cluster``", with its desired capacity set to 2, its minimum size set to 1 and its maximum size set to 5, e.g.

 ::

-  senlin cluster-create -p $PROFILE_ID -c 2 -i 1 -a 5 test-cluster
+  senlin cluster-create -p $PROFILE_ID -c 2 -n 1 -m 5 test-cluster

 2. Attach a ScalingPolicy to the cluster: